×

 $ oc apply -f vlan100-additional-network-configuration.yaml

-5. Create a pod definition by using the earlier specified networks:
+5. Create a pod definition by using the earlier specified networks.

-The manifest below includes 2 resources:
+The manifest example includes the following resources:

 • Namespace with security labels